Did Prigozhin fake his death? These are some claims that support this theory!

 Although he did not know the details of the crash, "I'm not surprised," Biden said after the news made headlines.

-"There's not much going on in Russia that Putin isn't behind," Biden said.
+"There's not a lot that happens in Russia that Putin isn't behind," Biden said.
 "But I don't know enough to know the answer."

 Was the incident staged?

-Russian Telegram channel Baza, linked to Russian security services, said on Wednesday that "Prigozhin has already 'died' before," adding that Wagner's financier was thought to have died in a plane crash in the fall of 2019.
+The Russian Telegram channel Baza, linked to Russian security services, said on Wednesday that "Prigozhin has already 'died' before," adding that the Wagner financier was thought to have died in a plane crash in the fall of 2019.

 Russian media reported in October 2019 that Prigozhin may have been killed when an An-72 military transport plane crashed in the Democratic Republic of Congo.